rodriguezjasonlloyd/thesis/README.md

 ```

 The dashboard allows you to:
+- Select model architecture (Base CNN or ConvNeXt V2)
+- Toggle Focal Self-Attention (for ConvNeXt only)
 - Upload trained model checkpoints (`.pt` files)
 - Upload images for classification
 - View predictions with confidence scores